quentin-st/Simple-Backup-Script/README.md

     ssh-copy-id -i ~/.ssh/id_rsa.pub user@123.45.56.78
     ```

-    If `~/.ssh/id_rsa.pub` is your default and only ssh key, you can ommit the `-i` option and simply use
+    If `~/.ssh/id_rsa.pub` is your default and only ssh key, you can omit the `-i` option and simply use

     ```bash
     ssh-copy-id user@123.45.56.78